 - Antibodies to beta-2-glypoprotein I (Beta2-GPI)

-Often, you will not need treatment if you do not have symptoms or if you have never had a blood clot in the past.
+You will not need treatment if you do not have symptoms, pregnancy loss, or if you have never had a blood clot.

 Take the following steps to help prevent blood clots from forming: